How travel is being impacted by the Ukraine invasion - Local News 8

 Canadian citizens are advised to avoid travel to regions of Russia on the border with Ukraine.

-“The bulk of our Russia travelers seem to be taking a wait-and-see approach right now, but, of course, this might change based on how events unfold,” travel agent Kozlowski told CNN Travel via email.
+"The bulk of our Russia travelers seem to be taking a wait-and-see approach right now, but, of course, this might change based on how events unfold," travel agent Kozlowski told CNN Travel via email on February 24.

+Meanwhile, popular travel author Rick Steves, who organizes tours to Europe, announced Thursday he is canceling tours in Russia for the remainder of the year due to the invasion of Ukraine.

+"Our mission at (Rick Steves' Europe) is to help Americans understand the world through travel," Steves Tweeted.
+"But when we bring travelers to Russia, we also bring their dollars -- dollars that would support Putin's aggression.
+We have now canceled all 2022 tours to Russia."

 How long will travel be affected?